-This summer, as usual, might result in the now commonly seen spike in cases of Legionella or Legionnaires’ Disease, the deadly condition caused
+This summer, as usual, might result in the now commonly seen spike in cases of Legionella or Legionnaires’ Disease, the deadly condition caused by b

 This summer, as usual, might result in the now commonly seen spike in cases of Legionella or Legionnaires’ Disease, the deadly condition caused by bacteria growth in static water that has been left to stagnate – especially because the new coronavirus pandemic has caused lockdowns and the closure of many buildings, thus increasing the chances of accumulations of Legionella bacteria.

 In a recent case in the United Kingdom, a hotel in Wolverhampton was closed down by the Wolverhampton Council after legionella was discovered in its water samples.
 Cases like this can be tremendously damaging to a hotel’s reputation, impacting both reputations as well as bottom line.

 Why is water hygiene exceptionally significant in leisure and hotel facilities?